lifr-reasoner/lifr/README.md

 ## Usage ##
 You can clone the entire repository as a Java project or download the exported **lifr.jar** and add it to your Java project's build path as a library.

-Simple usage examples can be be found under *lifr/util/examples*. **Note** examples are not included in the .jar library.
+Simple usage examples can be be found under *lifr/util/examples*. **Note:** examples are not included in the .jar library.

 The main examples' class is *Problems.java*.
 It includes toy problems (text), employed to showcase all core LiFR services.
 You can stream or read from file your own KBs and use them similarly.